gitblit/fathom/fathom-site/docs/services.md

 *Services* are singleton components that are *started* when your Fathom application starts and *stopped* when your Fathom application stops.

-Many of the optional Fathom modules include services such as:
+Many of the available Fathom modules include services such as:

 - [Fathom-JCache](jcache.md)
 - [Fathom-Mailer](mail.md)